chessworld/oebsp-reference-server/README.md

 ## Usage

 1. Download the latest releast [from the GitHub releases page](https://github.com/chessworld/oebsp-reference-server/releases/).
 2. Run the application.
-By default it will listen on port 1982, this can be changed by specifying the `PORT` environment variabl
+By default it will listen on port 1982, this can be changed by specifying the `PORT` environment variable.

 ![Screenshot](./doc/screenshot.png)